 The instances listed above are deemed null and void if the applicant/student, or any representative acting on their behalf, are found to have provided fraudulent information, whether knowingly or unknowingly, in support of the University or UK Visa application, or if the student visa is refused based on a previous record of fraud or non-compliance with immigration rules, whether in the UK or overseas.
 In such circumstances any offer from the University will be invalidated and we will retain the deposit payment.
 We will also notify the UK Visas and immigration if possible.

-The University has launched a credit/debit card payment facility for our international applicants, which is available through the applicant portal.
+The University has launched a credit/debit card payment facility for our international Applicants, which is available through the Applicant portal.
 All international applicants will now have access to this payment facility upon receiving an unconditional offer.
 The only exceptions to this are international applicants applying to us through UCAS.
-This category of applicant will be provided with access at a later date and should use the alternative payment mechanisms below.
-As an applicant you will receive an email with your applicant portal login details.
+This category of applicant will be provided with access at a later date and should use the bank transfer facility.
+As an applicant you will receive an e-mail with your Applicant portal login details.

-You may be advised by your bank that your tuition fee payment exceeds your current credit facility.
-We would advise in such instances that you increase your credit limit with your bank or split your payment into smaller amounts to ensure that you remain within your credit limit.
+You may be advised by your bank that your tuition fee payment exceeds your current credit facility or that your card is not authorised for International transfers.
+We would advise in such instances that you ensure that your card is approved for International payments and request an increase in your credit limit with your bank.
+To ensure that you do not breach your credit limit you can split your payment into smaller amounts to ensure that you remain within your credit limit.

 Please note that this is not an online payment facility and only provides you with a quote.
-You will still need to contact your bank to arrange payment, and your bank will carry out the transfer upon receipt of the quote as per the instructions below.
+You will still need to contact your bank to arrange payment or carry out the transfer online.
+It is important that you ensure that the currency stated in your quote is the same as the currency used by your bank – otherwise you run the risk of your payment being rejected or delayed.
+Your bank will carry out the transfer upon receipt of the quote as per the instructions below:

 To use this service: